-Much like a Social Security number distinguishes people in the US, an internet protocol (lP) address distinguishes one machine from another on the internet.
-Every device on a transmission control protocol/internet protocol (TCP/IP) network needs an IP address to send or receive data via the network.
+Similar to how a Social Security number in the US is used to distinguish citizens, an internet protocol (IP) address differentiates machines from each other across the internet.
+Every single device on a transmission control protocol/internet protocol (TCP/IP) network needs an IP address, in order to send or receive data across the network.

 TCP/IP is a widely adopted networking standard for exchanging messages over the internet.

-As a general rule, IP addresses are always written and displayed as a combination of numbers and periods.
-For example, 22.214.171.124 is an IP address corresponding to internet protocol version 4 (IPv4).
+As a general rule, IP addresses are usually displayed and written as a combination of periods and numbers.
+An IP address corresponding to internet protocol version 4 (IPv4), for example, would be 184.108.40.206.

 What is a static IP address?

-True to its name, a static IP address doesn’t change.
+As the name suggests, a static IP address does not change.
 It can remain the same for weeks, months, and even years.

 What is a dynamic IP address?